shailesh13h/Manishaweb/README.md

 # Manishaweb
-directory if only for Manishaweb developers
+directory is only for Manishaweb developers